sikaeducation/curriculum/courses/201/standards/build-websites/topics/css-selectors-2/README.md

 # CSS: Selectors: Descendant, Sibling, and Attribute

 You can select elements by tag name, class, or ID, and those are sufficient a lot of the time.
-How would you select an element based on what its parents or siblings are, or by some property that it has?
+How would you select an element based on what its parents or siblings are, or by some attribute that it has?

 ## Descendant Selectors